 I see the first batch of the season – piled high on enamel trays in yellow and red pyramids and I decide this is a worthy substitute.
 But I’m not thinking about making a delightful mango salad, or drying them, or even whipping up a lassi.

 All I can think about is eating one, for want of a better word.
-Washing it, tearing the thick flesh away from the juicy pulp and chomping that down till my teeth hit stone.
+Washing it, tearing the thick flesh away from the juicy pulp and chomping till my teeth hit stone.
 And so I stop by a lady, sitting quietly on a wooden stool, haggle a bit and leave with a black plastic bag, heavy with 6 mangoes.

 I smile.
 Its interesting how obvious things in ‘season’ are to me in Nigeria this spring.
 As crocuses and tulips and daffodils sprout in the Netherlands, and across Europe.
 As cherry blossoms carpet tree bases in Japan.